 Making sure postsecondary education is affordable for Kentucky students should be a priority for the Commonwealth.
-The Chamber advocates simplification of the state's financial assistance process and a shared responsibility approach to distribute costs among students, families, postsecondary institutions and government.
+The Chamber advocates for simplification of the state's financial assistance process and a shared-responsibility approach to distribute costs among students, families, postsecondary institutions, and government.
+State law should support employer-driven efforts to assist employees with post-secondary affordability.
 Further, on-time degree completion is a key strategy in managing limited state and student resources.
-Students should be given every opportunity and encouragement to complete their degrees on time.
+Students should be given opportunities and encouragement to complete their degrees on time or early.